Police say men linked to a White supremacist group planned to riot. Here's what we know about Patriot Front, its young leader and how it's different

 "Under Rousseau's direct leadership, Patriot Front's Texas chapter is its most active -- relying mostly on flyering, banner drops and occasionally demonstrations.
 When the organization ventures off the internet, its activities are primarily conducted in the dead of night, anonymously."

-After the arrests in Idaho on Saturday, CNN reached out to legal representation for Rousseau but did not immediately hear back.
+After the arrests in Idaho on Saturday, CNN reached out to the Patriot Front and people believed to be associated with Rousseau but did not immediately hear back.

 What are the goals of Patriot Front?

-Note: Correction: A previous version of this story incorrectly stated that CNN had reached out to Thomas Ryan Rousseau's legal representative.
-It's unclear if he has legal representation yet.